openshift/ansible-service-broker/docs/troubleshooting.md

 ## Introduction

 The purpose of this document is to provide troubleshooting steps for different scenarios.
+Review the [debugging guide](./debugging.md) for general issues.
 Where possible, sections and sub-section should be created to classify different types of troubles.

 ## Service Catalog and Broker Communication Issues